Aura Router

 Use it to:

-• Format errors consistently across your API.
+• Format errors consistently across the API.

 • Map errors to HTTP status codes.